Jordan-Huerta Women's Leadership Program

 While Jordan never explicitly acknowledged her sexual orientation in public, she was open about her life partner of nearly 30 years, Nancy Earl, and has later become celebrated as an icon in the LGBTQ+ community.

 Dolores Huerta is a PeopleFor board member, iconic labor leader, and civil rights activist who, alongside Cesar Chavez, co-founded the United Farm Workers of America.

 From 1988 to 1993, Huerta served on the U.S. Commission on Agricultural Workers, established by Congress to evaluate special worker provisions and labour markets in the agriculture industry.
 In 2002 she founded the Dolores Huerta Foundation, which was involved in community organizing.
 Her numerous honours include induction (1993) into the National Women’s Hall of Fame.
 She also was awarded the Presidential Medal of Freedom in 2012.

 Meet the 2023

-Our Inaugural Cohort of Jordan-Huerta Fellows was a diverse and powerful group of elected women fighting for truth, justice, and The American Way in communities across 13 states and the District of Columbia.
+Our 2023 Cohort of Jordan-Huerta Fellows was a diverse and powerful group of elected women fighting for truth, justice, and The American Way in communities across the country.

 Over half of our fellows are glass ceiling- breakers: they're either the first woman, first person of color, or youngest person to serve in their roles.